apache/spark/TESTING.rst

 2. Setup ``AIRFLOW__CORE__EXECUTOR=DebugExecutor`` in run configuration of your IDE.
 In this step you should also setup all environment variables required by your DAG.

-3. Run / debug the DAG file.
+3. Run and debug the DAG file.

 Additionally ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
 To enable this option set